“Leadership is influence” by John C. Maxwell.

 - Anti- trust law

 The Economic sector include interest rates, inflation & currency exchange rates, general economic environment & the impact that this might have on distributors, customers & suppliers.
-It affects the cost of capital & purchasing power of an organisation.
+Hence forth, It affects the cost of capital & purchasing power of an organisation.
 While performing analysis in lean transformation, it is crucial to distinguish between:

 - Cyclical issues